qiaochloe/bph-site/README.md

 - [x] Add login page
 - [x] Finish data-modeling using gph-site/puzzles/models.py
 - [x] Add middleware for authentication
+- [x] Redesign the login page to look more like the registration page
+- [x] Add puzzle drop system when the hunt starts
+- [x] Display list of puzzles dynamically

 ## By Puzzlethon